SAFEHR-data/FlowEHR/README.md

 2. Then, for the environment you wish to deploy (`Infra-Test` in this example), create a config file for that environment in the format `config.{ENVIRONMENT_NAME}.yaml` (so `config.infra-test.yaml`), and populate the relevant settings.
 Check this into your repo.

+> Note: if you want to reference secrets in these files (i.e. a data source password), you can use the syntax: `${MY_SECRET}`.
+In the CICD workflow, matching GitHub secrets will be searched for and, if found, will replace these tokens before running deployment steps.

 3. Create the CI resources and service principal with required AAD permissions:

     ```bash